LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 See also:

-count() calculates the number of selected logs.
+count() stats pipe function calculates the number of selected logs.

 For example, the following query returns the number of logs over the last 5 minutes: